Zest86/ACL-PITN/README.md

-# This is an implementation of our paper

 # PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation
 Python code and data files for building an enhanced Bio-Z to BP model.